MS-DOS and Windows command line icacls command

-Inheritance options for the integrity ACE may precede the level and are applied only to directories.
+Inheritance options for the integrity ACE may precede the level, and are applied only to directories.

-d - disables inheritance and copy the ACEs
+d - Disables inheritance and copy the ACEs.

-r - remove all inherited ACEs
+r - Removes all inherited ACEs.

 |/T||Indicates that this operation is performed on all matching files/directories below the directories specified in the name.|

-|/C||Indicates that this operation will continue on all file errors.
-Error messages will still show.|
+|/C||Indicates that this operation continues on all file errors.
+Error messages are still be shown.|

-|/L||Indicates that this operation is performed on a symbolic link itself versus its target.|
+|/L||Indicates that for any symbolic links encountered, this operation is to be performed on the symbolic link itself, rather than its target.|

 |/Q||Indicates that icacls should suppress success messages.|